Integralist/integralist.co.uk/content/posts/design-python.md

 Although _another_ alternative approach to the specific problem of virtual environments is to utilise docker containers for doing your development, but you'll need to be comfortable using a terminal editor like Vim (unless you want to jump through some X11 hoops).
 Using containers also doesn't eliminate the other issues with determining the right dependencies, so keep reading anyway.

+> [!NOTE]
-> Note: if using Docker with a terminal editor like Vim to solve this problem sounds like a good approach for you, then review [an older post of mine that explains how to do that](/posts/docker-nginx/).
+> if using Docker with a terminal editor like Vim to solve this problem sounds like a good approach for you, then review [an older post of mine that explains how to do that](/posts/docker-nginx/).

 Here are the commands necessary to install Pipenv on macOS:

 - `brew install pyenv`
 - `pip install pipenv`

+> [!NOTE]
-> Note: you'll need [Homebrew](https://brew.sh/) to install the [`pyenv`](https://github.com/pyenv/pyenv) command (a sub dependency) using `brew`, and macOS should have Python 2.7.x installed by default so you should have the `pip` command available already.
+> you'll need [Homebrew](https://brew.sh/) to install the [`pyenv`](https://github.com/pyenv/pyenv) command (a sub dependency) using `brew`, and macOS should have Python 2.7.x installed by default so you should have the `pip` command available already.

 Here are my quick steps for setting up a new project with Pipenv:

 - `mkdir foobar && cd foobar`
 - `pipenv --python 3.7`

+> [!NOTE]
-> Note: use `pyenv install --list` to find out what Python versions are available to install.
+> use `pyenv install --list` to find out what Python versions are available to install.

 Now when working on a Pipenv project:

 - `cd foobar`
 - `pipenv shell` or `pipenv run python ./app.py`

+> [!NOTE]
-> Note: use the `shell` subcommand to have your current terminal permanently use the chosen Python version (e.g. `python ./app.py` will work as if the current Python version is what you've defined), otherwise use the `run` subcommand to execute the given command (e.g. `python ./app.py`) within the chosen Python version temporarily.
+> use the `shell` subcommand to have your current terminal permanently use the chosen Python version (e.g. `python ./app.py` will work as if the current Python version is what you've defined), otherwise use the `run` subcommand to execute the given command (e.g. `python ./app.py`) within the chosen Python version temporarily.

 You can now install dependencies specifically for the project's specific Python environment:

 - `pipenv install tornado==5.0.2`
 - `pipenv install --dev mypy tox flake8`

+> [!NOTE]
-> Note: if you have an existing `requirements.txt` file, then you can generate a Pipfile from that using `pipenv install -r requirements.txt`, alternatively if you need to do the reverse (generate a requirements from a Pipfile): `pipenv lock --requirements`
+> if you have an existing `requirements.txt` file, then you can generate a Pipfile from that using `pipenv install -r requirements.txt`, alternatively if you need to do the reverse (generate a requirements from a Pipfile): `pipenv lock --requirements`

 Now none of these new tools are perfect, and if you want a good run down of one engineer's perspective on them, [read here](https://chriswarrick.com/blog/2018/07/17/pipenv-promises-a-lot-delivers-very-little/).